karakum-team/karakum/docs/blogposts/Promotion.md

 When working with some technology today, one usually relies on its ecosystem of libraries and frameworks.
 Frontend development is not an exception, [npm](https://www.npmjs.com/) contains tons of useful libraries and frameworks.
 Kotlin/JS definitely has means for integration and interoperability with those libraries, but writing the necessary [external declarations](https://kotlinlang.org/docs/js-interop.html#external-modifier) for existing libraries is often a daunting task.

-[Karakum](https://github.com/karakum-team/karakum) is a tool that was created as a [Labs Project](https://youtrack.jetbrains.com/issue/LAB-133/Karakum-TS-Kotlin-converter) for automatic conversion of existing TypeScript declarations to Kotlin declarations.
+[Karakum](https://github.com/karakum-team/karakum) is a tool that was created for automatic conversion of existing TypeScript declarations to Kotlin declarations.
 It helps to speed up and simplify adoption of existing npm libraries in your Kotlin/JS project.

 If you want to play around with Karakum, you can do it with [the usage example guide](https://github.com/karakum-team/karakum/blob/master/docs/guides/Basic_usage.md).
 Also, Karakum is already used for conversion of some libraries, and those libraries are already used in production.
 Here is the list: